Working together for birds, nature, and people of Connecticut & the Atlantic Flyway

 Visitors are welcome to enjoy trails, live animal exhibits, nature programs, and conservation-themed events throughout the year.
 Come learn and explore with us!

 Each month take small actions to make a difference for birds.
-August's featured action is to Discover Your Parks and Public Lands.
-Find a local place to observe birds by exploring trails, parks, wildlife refuges, and forests, seashores, and other sanctuaries.
-Help protect these havens for both people and birds, and consider volunteering.
+October's featured action is to Help Spot, Count, and Record Birds.
+Everyday citizens like you can help scientists learn about bird behavior by entering bird info into eBird.org.
+This also helps us to know where birds are and to identify areas in need of habitat conservation support.
 Other actions like mow less, avoid pesticides, think organic, and save water make a difference too.
 Join the 2018 Year of the Bird celebration!